Area roundup (5/20): Former Old Abe Roach signs with St. Louis Cardinals

 Rice Lake's Marquez Clerveaux will run sprints collegiately at the University of Minnesota, the school announced Wednesday.

+"I really liked the school and the city," Clerveaux told the Leader-Telegram.
+"I had a lot of fun on my official visit and I liked what the team is all about."

 Clerveaux was a part of the Warriors' 4x100 relay team that took home a Division 2 state title in La Crosse this spring.
+He said he was offered by the Gophers that weekend.
 He also won a Division 3 state football championship in 2017.

 Kison earns honorable mention